Web Design Trend Showcase: Horizontal Bands

 Create a selection across the width of the document, fill with white on a new layer and double click to access the layer styling properties.
 Click the Gradient Overlay tab and select two swatches to create a vertical linear gradient.

 Repeat the process on a new layer, this time creating a larger blue gradient.
-To add an extra element of detail leave a 1px gap between the panels to provide the illustion of a highlight, also add a subtle Inner Shadow to the panel to give an impression of depth to the layout.
+To add an extra element of detail leave a 1px gap between the panels to provide the illusion of a highlight, also add a subtle Inner Shadow to the panel to give an impression of depth to the layout.

 Go to File > Save for Web to export the strip, choose a suitable filetype and compression.
-Notice the considerably small file size of the graphic, making it an excellent technique which not only visually enhances the page, but keeps overall weight to a minimum.
+Notice the considerably small file size of the graphic, making it an excellent technique which not only visually enhances the page but keeps overall weight to a minimum.

 Add the CSS coding to style the web page.
 Here the image is being applied to the body tag and set to repeat horizontally using the repeat-x command.
 The CSS can also be condensed down to a single line by writing out the rule in shorthand.

 With numerous instances of the image butted together it gives the impression of a continuous graphic when viewed in the browser.
-In this particular technique we have used a single graphic to provide two panels of a specific height, to take the example further each coloured strip could be attached to an individual div along with a background colour sampled from the image, this will allow the section to continuously expand depending on the length of the content.
+In this particular technique, we have used a single graphic to provide two panels of a specific height, to take the example further each colored strip could be attached to an individual div along with a background colour sampled from the image, this will allow the section to continuously expand depending on the length of the content.